VarshanRakesh/GNSS_RTK/README.md

    - Follow the **Create a configuration file** section in the same website to update the changes you have made in the configuration of the board to an existing configuration file in the PC.

 ### Errors faced when setting up lite board in heading kit as moving base
-1. This is the middle of the process so we won't identify any errors here.
+1. This is the half of the heading kit configuration so we check for errors once the Rover board configurations got completed.

 ### Setting up Simplertk2b Budget Board as a Heading kit Rover board:
 1. Updating the firmware